hasithvm/lasm/README.md

-p86asm -- replacement assembler for the p86 virtual machine
+lasm -- replacement assembler for the p8086 virtual machine

 Incomplete alpha build of revised assembler.